andreiw/UefiToolsPkg/Applications/dd/README.md

     fs3:\> dd if=stdin: of=nstdout: < text.utf16 > text.ascii err 2> dd.errs

-Other limitations (mostly of edk2 StdLib implementation):
+Limitations (mostly of edk2 StdLib implementation):
 - No ftruncate - Will not truncate the output file.
 - No alt_oio.
 - No async.